Fr. Rick Frechette C.P., DO

 Mother Teresa’s Sisters of Charity in Haiti directed Fr.
 Rick to the next turning point in his life.
-The sisters were caring for babies born of dying mothers, frequently sick with AIDS.
-Many of the babies did not survive, but those who did needed care, love and a place to live.
+The sisters were caring for infants born of dying mothers, frequently sick with AIDS.
+Many of the babies did not survive, but those who did needed care, love, and a place to live.
 Fr.
 Wasson and Fr.
-Rick visited the poor country and children’s hospice and decided to open an orphanage.
-Today, Nos Petits Freres et Soeurs (NPFS, French for “Our Little Brothers and Sisters”) survives amidst political chaos, economic disaster and uncontrollable crime.
+Rick visited Haiti and children’s hospice and decided to open a new NPH home.
+Today, Nos Petits Freres et Soeurs (NPFS, French for “Our Little Brothers and Sisters”) survives amidst political chaos, economic disaster, and uncontrollable crime.

-Making a difference meant going to medical school to learn how to minister to the children’s physical needs, which resulted in his medical degree in 1998 from the New York College of Osteopathic Medicine, and becoming a general practitioner licensed in New York and Florida.
-“The poor people have scant access to medical care; even if they are lucky enough to get evaluated at a clinic, both scarcity of medicines and their relatively high prices prevent their getting treatment.
+Making a difference meant going to medical school to learn how to minister to the children’s physical needs.
+He earned a medical degree in 1998 from the New York College of Osteopathic Medicine and became a general practitioner licensed in New York and Florida.
+“The poor have scant access to medical care.
+Even if they are lucky enough to get evaluated at a clinic, both scarcity of medicines and their relatively high prices prevent their getting treatment.
 Our own working conditions, especially in the poorest areas of Port-au-Prince, are tragic and deplorable.
-We have little water, no electricity, and few medicines or supplies,” states the doctor-priest.
+We have little water, no electricity, and few medicines or supplies,” says the doctor-priest.

-Frechette's duties include overseeing NPH Haiti’s St. Damien 150-bed pediatric hospital, which provides long-term care to critically ill children and outpatient services to over 95,000 children and adults each year.
+Frechette's duties include being an advisor to NPH Haiti’s St. Damien 224-bed pediatric hospital, which provides long-term care to critically ill children, comprehensive maternal care, and outpatient services to over 80,000 children and adults each year.
 Also Fr.
-Rick oversees the management and operations of the NPH orphanages called St. Helene and Fr.
-Wasson Angels of Light, which serve over 2,000 children.
-He also founded the St. Luke Foundation which creates dignified jobs in social service fields including 29 street schools, water delivery to the slums, hospitals and clinics and burying the unclaimed dead from the city morgue.
+Rick advises management and operations of the NPH residential care homes and schools, which serve over 2,000 children.
+He also founded the St. Luke Foundation for Haiti www.stlukehaiti.org which creates dignified jobs in social service fields including over 30 street schools; delivers water to slums, hospitals, and clinics; and buries unclaimed dead from the city morgue.

 Fr.
-Rick is the National Director of NPH Haiti, overseeing an extensive array of programs, serves as the Medical Director of NPH International and is a member of the general assembly for the NPH International Board.
+Rick is an advisor for all NPH Haiti programs, serves as an Ethical and Medical Consultant for NPH International, and is a member of the general assembly for the NPH International Board.
 In 2012, Fr.
-Rick won the Opus Prize, a faith based humanitarian award that recognizes unsung heroes solving today’s most persistent social problems.
+Rick won the Opus Prize www.youtube.com/watch?v=dnnGbLs5GWo, a faith based humanitarian award that recognizes unsung heroes solving today’s most persistent social problems.